pyrochlore/obsidian-tracker/README.md

 [Here](https://github.com/pyrochlore/obsidian-tracker/blob/master/docs/Examples.md) is a table containing simplified examples showing what you can track.

 ## What's New

+!!!
+Warning: For some reasons version 1.10.0 is not working on mobile.
+If you need Tracker on your mobile, do not update it until the issue is fixed.

 Version 1.10.0
 - Add annotation mode for month view ([examples](https://github.com/pyrochlore/obsidian-tracker/blob/master/examples/TestCalendar.md))
 - Add parameters `xAxisTickInterval`, `yAxisTickInterval`, `xAxisTickLabelFormat` and `yAxisTickLabelFormat` for the line and bar chart ([examples](https://github.com/pyrochlore/obsidian-tracker/blob/master/examples/TestAxisIntervalAndFormat.md))